Project Grants

-For applicants proposing hypothesis driven clinical or non-clinical research projects that aim to address sight loss caused by any eye condition.
+For applicants proposing clinical or non-clinical research projects that aim to address sight loss caused by any eye condition.

 • Maximum funding: up to £250,000